spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 published: true
 ---

 Last year, one of my broken earphones led me to a notorious bot culture on Amazon.
-I even wrote a Linkedin article about it.
+I even wrote a Linkedin [article](https://www.linkedin.com/pulse/you-shop-amazon-absolutely-need-read-swapnil-phulse/) about it.
 It received decent attention at the time.
 I thought about expanding on the project and doing similar analysis for other low-cost products.
 But as always, life happened, other things took over and I completely forgot about it.

-I have been overwhelmed recently with multiple projects (at work as well as my own side-gigs).
-So I was looking for some way to manage everything.
-After finding that **'Getting Things Done(GTD) by David Allen'** was mentioned in multiple HN discussions as well as reddit posts, I decided to buy it on Amazon.
+Fast forward to last weeken.
+Recently I have been overwhelmed with multiple projects (at work as well as my own side gigs).
+So I was looking for some way to manage everything efficiently.
+After finding that **'Getting Things Done(GTD) by David Allen'** was mentioned in multiple HN discussions as well as reddit posts on a few self-help subs, I decided to buy it on Amazon.

 ![GTD book on amazon](https://raw.githubusercontent.com/spsphulse/My-Portfolio/master/images/amz_gtd_images/1.PNG)

 Typically, when I choose to buy books on Amazon, I look at both _Top reviews_ as well as _Most recent reviews_.
-Reasons are twofolds:
+Reasons are two-folds:
-1. Top reviews obviously speak for most of the people and give you a general sense if the book is really good or fluff(especially in this genre of productivity/self-help books
+1. Top reviews obviously speak for most of the people and give you a general sense if the book is really good or fluff(especially in this genre of productivity/self-help books)
 2. Recent reviews to check if the book still hold relevance.
 A bunch of times I have found people complaining how recent edition of a book doesn't live up to expections.
 In that case, I'd rather buy the original print.

 Hence, I went over to check recent reviews for GTD on amazon and was surprised to see the reviews.
 Here is a screenshot I took.